 Non-Agency RMBS performed well during the second quarter, despite uncertainty and credit spread volatility brought on by the Brexit vote.
 As the case has been for some time, the fundamentals underlying non-Agency RMBS, led by a stable housing market, continue to be strong.
 Included in the quarter's return were strong carry, appreciation from our held positions, and net realized gains from positions sold.
-On a quarter-over-quarter basis, our non-Agency RMBS was \$22.8 million as compared to \$27.6 million as of March 31, 2016.
+On a quarter-over-quarter basis, our non-Agency RMBS portfolio declined in size.
+As of June 30, 2016, our investment in non-Agency RMBS was \$22.8 million as compared to \$27.6 million as of March 31, 2016.
 The size of this portfolio may fluctuate on a quarter-over-quarter basis.
 Additionally, to the extent more attractive entry points develop in non-Agency RMBS, we may increase our capital allocation to this sector.